adwoafaith/newletter/README.md

 ### The challenge
 Users should be able to:

-  .Add their email and submit the form
+- Add their email and submit the form
-  .See a success message with their email after successfully submitting the form .See form validation messages if:
+- See a success message with their email after successfully submitting the form
+- See form validation messages if:
-  .The field is left empty
+- The field is left empty
-  .The email address is not formatted correctly
+- The email address is not formatted correctly
-  .View the optimal layout for the interface depending on their device's screen size .See hover and focus states for all interactive elements on the page
+- View the optimal layout for the interface depending on their device's screen size
+- See hover and focus states for all interactive elements on the page

  Screenshot
 ![Solution Screenshot](./assets/images/newsletter.png)